Menu

 Biology:

-• Understand plants
+• Understand plants.

-• Understand animals and humans
+• Understand animals and humans.

-• Investigate living things
+• Investigate living things.

-• Understand evolution and inheritance
+• Understand evolution and inheritance.

 Chemistry:

-• Investigate materials
+• Investigate materials.

 Physics:

-• Understand movement, forces and magnets
+• Understand movement, forces and magnets.

-• Understand the Earth's movement in space
+• Understand the Earth's movement in space.

-• Investigate light and seeing
+• Investigate light and seeing.

-• Investigate sound and hearing
+• Investigate sound and hearing.

-• Understand electrical circuits
+• Understand electrical circuits.

-Our curriculum is structured in such a way that each week, children across the school learn about a new topic.
+Our curriculum is structured in such a way that, each week, children across the school learn about a new topic.
 They then revisit these topics throughout the year at calculated intervals to refresh their knowledge and deepen their understanding.
 This is done in response to up to date, relevant research on how children learn and, mostly importantly, how children can best retain the information they process.
-Through this approach, children are able to make links between different aspects of science and build scheme on a continuous basis which then transfers their skills from week to week.
+Through this approach, children are able to make links between different aspects of science and build schema on a continuous basis which then transfers their skills from week to week.
 Progression is mapped throughout the school from reception to year 6, including the progression of knowledge, of skills taught and of scientific vocabulary.
 Each year, children have access to the above topics and continue to build upon and deepen their understanding and experiences of each one.

+Working scientifically is also covered within the curriculum and is an ongoing area of learning.
+It is incorporated into the different topic areas of science as well as STEM activities or themed days/ weeks.
+Children are taught the different enquiry types through scientific characters found in every classroom.
 In addition, we annually celebrate World Space Week and British Science Week, promoting an enthusiasm for science and a desire to learn, explore and problem-solve.
 We are also proud to be a partnership school with Drax Power Station and work closely with engineers from Drax to enrich our curriculum.

 Below is a snippet of some of our curriculum planning (start of the Autumn term planning).
 This is taken from each phase to show you how we structure our teaching expectations: